mpdf/mpdf.github.io/troubleshooting/mpdf-class-fails-to-initialise.md

 (mPDF < 6.1)

-mPDF still retains use of a constructor function with the same name as the class i.e.
+Older versions of mPDF still retains use of a constructor function with the same name as the class i.e.

 ```php
 <?php